AvaneetKaur/cse15l-lab-reports/lab3.md

 How does this address the issue?

-The method reverseInPlace is supposed to reverse the order of an array for example `[1,2,3,4]` should become `[4,3,2,1]`.
+The method reverseInPlace is supposed to reverse the order of an array, for example `[1,2,3,4]` should become `[4,3,2,1]`.
 But the original method produced
  `[4,3,3,4]`.
 This meanes that this method was not keeping track of the original value of the element at index `i`.
 The modified reverseInPlace method creates a temp variable that stores the original value of `arr[i]` before changing it.

  **Part 3**

 Lab 2 was an intoduction to web servers, which was new to me and I still don't understand most of it.
-I definatly learned more in lab 3.
+I definitely learned more in lab 3.
 I find the Junit test methods to be very organized when testing code for bugs as it is easier to track.
 I also learned how to read and interpret output of a buggy code.